-Using the Sharpening controls can save you the workflow step of adding additional Sharpening before printing and can help compensate for loss of sharpness due to dot gain from your printer.
-Sharpening should only be applied at the end of your workflow just before disable the Sharpening controls.
+Using the Sharpening controls can save you the workflow

+step of adding additional Sharpening before printing and can help compensate for loss of sharpness due to dot gain from your printer.
+Sharpening should only be applied at the end of your workflow just before printing.
+If you plan to do additional retouching or compositing work after resizing your image, you should disable the Sharpening controls.
 To sharpen your image for output, use these steps after you have adjusted the Document Size pane controls: